openafs-contrib/afsbotcfg/BUILDER_TAGS.md

 **shuffle**: Builders with this tag use the `make --shuffle` option to randomize build order, helping to identify parallel build errors.

+**lwp-warn**: Builders with this tag check if the build generates LWP threaded binaries.
+Only binaries installed by `make install` are checked.
+These builders also run `make install` in a local `DESTDIR` to perform this check.
+This check is intended to help migrate away from the legacy LWP threading model.

 ### Known Issues Tags

 **build-failing**: Builders with this tag are know to have errors during the